LearnersGuild/curriculum-app/modules/Adding-State-to-HTTP/README.md

 ## Skills

-- Can explain "state" vs. "stateless"
+- Can explain "state" means
 - Can explain what "HTTP is a stateless protocol" means
-- Can explain what a cookie is
+- Can explain what an HTTP cookie is
-- Can store data in cookies using node and express
+- Can store data in an HTTP cookie using Node and Express
-- Can track individual visitors to your App
+- Can track individual visitors to your App using HTTP cookies, Node and Express
-- Can setup a `nodejs` / `express` app that uses cookie based authentication
+- Can setup a Node & Express app that uses cookie based authentication

 ## Search Terms